GuVictory/dev_ops_labs/Lab9.md

 8. Create a `service.yml` manifest for your app.
     * Service - https://kubernetes.io/docs/concepts/services-networking/service/

 9. Provide those files in the `k8s` folder.
-Also provide the output of `kubectl get pods,svc command` in the report.
+Also provide the output of `kubectl get pods,svc` command in the report.
+Provide output of `minikube service --all` command and result from browser.
+The screenshot for latter should show the same IP as in `minikube service --all`.

 ### List of requirements

 * `deployment.yml`
 * `service.yml`
 * output of `kubectl get pods,svc` in README.md in `k8s` folder
+* output of `minikube service --all` in README.md in `k8s` folder
+* screenshot from browser that shows the same ip as in latter command.

 ## Bonus
 1. Create `deployment` and `service` manifests for your extra app.